 This is a conversation that our black leader refuse to have, notice this time I did not use any quote marks.
-What you are about to view in the video and the write up after the write up below the video embed is one that is extremely uncomfortable for I am going right at the very notion of identity which for too long has confined us to the definition of imposed upon us.
+What you are about to view in the video and the write up below the video is one that is extremely uncomfortable for I am going right at the very notion of identity which, for too long, has confined us to the definition imposed upon us.
 But I beseech you to watch the video and read the article and you will see that I am submitting before you a message of love not a message of self-hate that many will wrongly assume this must be about.
 Liberation starts when we free ourselves from the hateful labels given to us by others.

-This is what bankrupt educators, useless pundits, and craven politicians who depend on grievance and us viewing ourselves don’t want for free people don’t need leaders.
+This is what bankrupt educators, useless pundits, and craven politicians who depend on grievance and us viewing ourselves as victims don’t want.
+You see, free people don’t need leaders for they lead themselves.
 Think about that and when you finish this article and the video, go right over the heads of the overseer and gatekeepers who want to confine us to the ghettos of ignorance and show them what happens when free people freely think for ourselves.
 Use hashtag #WeAreNotBlack to make this article go viral and reach the masses.
-Freedom comes from us, the people, or it will not come at all.

 What you are going to read in the next couple of minutes is a disavowal of a word that has been used to literally tar and besmirch people from a continent we now refer to as Africa.
 This word I’m alluding to is “black”, a word that was never, ever ours to begin with and a label foisted upon a once free people.
 What I am attempting to do is to wash away a stain that has been put on a whole class of people by pernicious dark souls in the past in order to enslave them by ways of words and dehumanize by means of insults.
 But there is a wider message that applies to all of humanity for what has been done to people from the continent of inception is something that has been done to people throughout the globe in order to colonize one nation after another.